kezkankrayon/joomla-template-bootstrap/README.md

-master-bootstrap
+joomla-template-bootstrap
 =======================
-Created by Gonzalo Suez.
-See the official site for more info: http://www.masterbootstrap.com
+Inspired by Gonzalo Suez's master-bootstrap 3.
+See their site for more info: http://www.masterbootstrap.com

-This template is based in Twitter Bootstrap 3, for Joomla!
+This template is for Joomla!
 3.x.
+The template is based in Twitter Bootstrap 3, and closely follows the HTML5 Boilerplate recommendations.

 <h3>Some features:</h3>
 <ul>